Skip to main content

 Sample Rate and Encoding Format adjustments are performed on a device basis in the Dante® Controller.
 Double-Click on the interested device in the routing pane, a new window appears, locate the ‘Device Config’ tab:

-IPAC devices allow a sample rate of 44.1kHz or 48kHzd, while the encoding format can be 32, 24 or 16 bits.
+IPAC devices allow a sample rate of 48 kHz, while the encoding format is 24 bits.

 Warning about Latency